A Day in the Life: Pilot on the Ground

-Senior Airman Vitto Suico, 31st Operations Support Squadron aircrew flight equipment technician, replaces a battery kit for a universal water activated release system at Aviano Air Base, Italy, June 29, 2020.
+Pilots can be assigned to several other squadrons such as scheduling, training or mobility.
+Basala is not only a pilot for the 510th FS, but he is also the 31st Operations Support Squadron aircrew flight equipment flight commander, overseeing operations that provide critical support to the aviators of the 56th Rescue Squadron, 57th RQS, 555th FS and 510th FS.

+“Whether you’re a flight commander or section chief, you are leading people in the air and on the ground,” he said.
+“I don’t handle any of the aircrew flight equipment myself, but as a flight commander, my role is more about program oversight and leadership.
+I’ve never been a flight commander before, so this is a new opportunity I’ve gotten to experience and learn from.”

 Aircrew flight equipment manages, maintains and inspects gear the pilots wear, as well as gear placed inside the aircraft to maximize survivability in the event an aircrew member egresses during an emergency.

-(U.S. Air Force photo by Staff Sgt.
-Savannah L. Waters)
+“I couldn’t undersell the importance of AFE to the Air Force and its mission,” Basala said.
+“With ejection aircraft, maintaining, inspecting and packing equipment is vital to the safety and success of a pilot’s mission.”

+It all goes back to safety, and Basala seems to have taken juggling a flying schedule and leading AFE in stride, said Staff Sgt.
+Raymundo Leija, 31st OSS AFE technician.

 |Date Taken: